 Check whether an anonymous proxy server was used to place the order

 Anonymous proxy servers allow Internet users to hide their actual IP address.
-The main purpose using a proxy server is to remain anonymous or to avoid being detected.
-While well known businesses use this to protect internal networks, fraudsters hide themselves behind anonymous proxy servers.
+The main purpose of using a proxy server is to remain anonymous or to avoid being detected.
+While well-known businesses use this to protect internal networks, fraudsters hide themselves behind anonymous proxy servers.
 It is not easy to detect anonymous proxy servers because they appear and disappear from time to time.
-FraudLabs Pro provides a hassle free method to keep the always up-to-date anonymous proxy server list as web service.
+FraudLabs Pro provides a hassle-free method to keep the always up-to-date anonymous proxy server list as web service.

 Check whether the mailing address is a mailbox or ship-forward service

 Fraudsters prefer to stay untraceable but still need to collect physical merchandise.
 One way is to use a public P.O.Box, a private mailbox, or a drop shipment forwarding address as a temporary point of receiving.
 Never send merchandise to a public rented mailbox, a P.O.
 Box (except for those you identify as legitimate major companies by phoning their listed number), or shipping forwarder, because the actual location and identity of the receiver is undetectable.